Hacker0x01/docs.hackerone.com/docs/programs/public-disclosure.md

 path: "/programs/pulic-disclosure"
 ---

 Public disclosure enables you to be transparent about the security vulnerabilities found for your program.
-HackerOne's public disclosure process balances transparency with control over what information is shared wtih the public.
+HackerOne's public disclosure process balances transparency with control over what information is shared with the public.

 Programs can choose from 3 disclosure settings for programs: